2000 Cabernet Sauvignon, Backus Vineyard

 Blend and Grape Sources

-100% Cabernet Sauvignon from the estate-owned Backus Vineyard in Oakville.
+100% Oakville Cabernet Sauvignon from the estate-owned Backus Vineyard.

-Grapes were harvested between September 9 and September 12 at an average 25.4° Brix, fermented in stainless steel tanks, then aged for 24 months in 100% new French oak barrels before being bottled in February of 2000.
+Grapes were harvested between September 20 and 25 at an average 25.2° Brix, fermented in stainless steel tanks, then aged 27 months in new French oak barrels before being bottled in January, 2003.